openedx/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 Please note the following about the student answer distribution report:

-* This report includes only problems that at least one student has answered since early March 2014.
+* This report includes only problems that at least one student has answered since 6 March 2014.
 For those problems, this report only includes activity that occurred after October 2013.

-* For checkboxes and multiple choice problems, the answer choices actually selected by a student after early March 2014 display as described above.
-Answer choices selected by at least one student after October 2013, but not selected since early March 2014, are included on the report but do not include an **AnswerValue**.
+* For checkboxes and multiple choice problems, the answer choices actually selected by a student after 6 March 2014 display as described above.
+Answer choices selected by at least one student after October 2013, but not selected since 6 March 2014, are included on the report but do not include an **AnswerValue**.
 The **ValueID** does display the internal identifiers, such as choice_1 and choice_2, for those answers.

-* For problems that use the **Randomization** setting in Studio, if a particular answer has not been selected since early March 2014, the **Question** is blank for that answer.
+* For problems that use the **Randomization** setting in Studio, if a particular answer has not been selected since 6 March 2014, the **Question** is blank for that answer.

 * Problem **Count** values reflect the entire problem history.
 If you change a problem after it is released, it may not be possible for you to determine which answers were given before and after you made the change.